 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

-- > Effective Behaviour policy
+- Behaviour policy

-- Pastoral support system
+- > Pastoral support system

-- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- > Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

 - Healthy and respectful relationships

-- o Boundaries and consent - o Stereotyping, prejudice and equality - Body confidence and self-esteem - o How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support - o What constitutes sexual harassment and sexual violence and why they're always unacceptable
+- Boundaries and consent

+- Stereotyping, prejudice and equality

+- Body confidence and self-esteem

+- How to recognise an abusive relationship (including coercive and controlling behaviour) - The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support - What constitutes sexual harassment and sexual violence and why they're always unacceptable